AdamWilsonLabEDU/GEO511_2020/docs/pres/PS_03_Git.md

 6. Push those changes to github (back them up)
 7. repeat

+Typically steps 4,5, and 6 are done at the same time.

 See Tasks [1](Tk_03.html) and [2](Tk_04.html).

-## Function of Git Repository for this course

-1. Force you to learn git (a little)
-2. Force you to organize
-3. Prepare you for collaborative coding
-4. Allow me to see your in-class _participation_

 ## Commit to GitHub from within RStudio

-### Basic Steps
+## Basic Steps

 1. Edit: make changes to a file in the repository you cloned above
-2. Stage: tell git which changes you want to commit
+2. Stage/Commit/Push: tell git which changes you want to commit, commit them, and Push to Github
-3. Commit (with a message)
-4. Push: send the updated files to GitHub

 ## Edit